-The practice is common, experts told Yahoo Money, even if the optics can look bad.
+The practice is common, experts told Yahoo Money, even if the optics look bad.

 “Companies are getting anxious that they will have to file for bankruptcy, so they're lining their ducks up in a row,” John Pottow, a bankruptcy law professor at the University of Michigan, told Yahoo Money.
 “And the first duck that most CEOs worry about is their own salary.”

-For instance, in the days before filing for Chapter 11 in May, JCPenney handed a total of $7.5 million to some of its executives, including CEO Jill Soltau who received $4.5 million, according to a regulatory finding.
-Shortly thereafter, the company announced a total of 148 store closures, which likely means layoffs for many store employees.
+For instance, in the days before filing for Chapter 11 in May, JCPenney handed out $7.5 million to some of its executives, including CEO Jill Soltau who received $4.5 million, according to a regulatory finding.
+Shortly thereafter, the company announced 148 store closures, which likely means layoffs for many store employees.

 Some critics may point out that "all these executives make too much money, they’re just stripping the company of money before they declare bankruptcy to feather their own nest,” said James Hatch, an executive compensation expert and president of Hatch & Associates Corp.
 “And sometimes that’s true.”

-But, in other cases, retaining that executive talent is important for the company’s eventual survival despite the price tag, he said.
+But, in other cases, retaining that executive talent is important for the company’s eventual survival despite the price tag, Hatch said.

 ‘Don't want those good executives jumping ship’

-Such bonuses to executives are often considered by companies as a way to keep talent in executive roles while the company goes through its reorganization.
-JCPenney said decisions it made to secure the future of the company included “taking necessary steps to retain our talented management team,” it said in a statement.
+Companies consider such bonuses as a way to keep talent in executive roles while the company goes through its reorganization.
+JCPenney said in a statement that its decisions to secure the future of the company included “taking necessary steps to retain our talented management team."